interlock-network/interlock-docs/faq.md

 For now, feel free to join our social channels to keep up with us and chat about what we do, someone is always around: https://linktr.ee/interlockWeb3 </details>

 <details>
-  <summary><h4>I saw that there will be “security stakers” who will earn $INTR tokens by staking harmless gray area entities. <p>Can you explain more about it?
+  <summary><h4>I saw that there will be “security stakers” who will earn $ILOCK tokens by staking harmless gray area entities. <p>Can you explain more about it?
 How can I participate?</h4></summary>

 You’re talking about our bounty hunter group, which is on our roadmap for later this year.
 It will be a special, invite-only group with extremely cool prizes and rewards: Think NFTs, extra tokens, and prestigious positions in the network.

 We're REALLY excited about our bounty hunters.
-Keep an eye on our socials in the future where we'll share more details about how you can become one and earn $INTR by securing the internet.</details>
+Keep an eye on our socials in the future where we'll share more details about how you can become one and earn $ILOCK by securing the internet.</details>

 <details>
   <summary><h4>What are Interlock’s killer features?</h4></summary>